smadhukumar/Fiserv/Lab 3. Replication To kafka.md

 ```

-You have completed replication to Cloudera hadoop :sunglasses: !
+You have completed replication to Apache Kafka :sunglasses: !
 Great Job! 	:wink:

 <a href="https://github.com/smadhukumar/Fiserv" target="_blank">Click here to return</a>